John Lloyd (tennis): Personal life

-In 1979, Lloyd married the World No. 1 woman player, American Chris Evert (who became Chris Evert-Lloyd).
+In 1979, Lloyd married the World No. 1 female player, American Chris Evert (who became Chris Evert-Lloyd).
 The media-styled "golden couple" of tennis enjoyed several years in the limelight before a separation, a short-lived reconciliation, and eventual divorce in 1987.
 Because of Evert's higher profile tennis career, Lloyd was sometimes jokingly referred to in the press as "Mr. Evert".
 Aware of this negative impact on his psyche, Evert attempted to boost Lloyd's standing by the couple always insisting on being billed or announced as "International tennis star John Lloyd and his wife Chris" whenever they made personal appearances together in the UK or Australia.
 Their biographer Carol Thatcher (a friend of the couple) observed that this was akin to the ridiculousness of her own parents being announced as "International business executive Denis Thatcher and his wife Margaret".

 In 1987, Lloyd married Deborah Taylor-Bellman, an American dancing teacher, their marriage lasting 30 years, until 2017.
-They have two children, Aiden and Hayley.
-Lloyd has recounted how getting a divorce may have unintentionally helped saved his life since on moving to Florida in the US following his divorce he was diagnosed with prostate cancer, which then could be treated in time.
+They have two children.
+Lloyd has recounted how getting a divorce may have unintentionally helped save his life; since upon moving to Florida in the U.S. following his divorce, he was diagnosed with prostate cancer, which then could be treated in time.
 Lloyd currently lives in Palm Beach, Florida, with his girlfriend Svetlana Carroll, a Russian-born estate agent.

 Lloyd is a supporter of the football team Wolverhampton Wanderers.
 It is because of Lloyd's influence that Andy Murray is also a Wolves fan (although Murray's 'first' club is Hibernian FC) and has often been seen wearing the Wolves shirt that was presented to him by Lloyd.